Why Too Much Dietary Fiber Can Cause Constipation

 Although dietary fiber in natural foods can provide legitimate benefits, the assumption that it is mandatory for healthy digestion is a truism.

 Because of this supposed property, people consistently conclude that eating more fiber can help with constipation.
-We will take a closer look at what science has to say about this in this article.
+We will look closely at what science says about this in this article.

 To understand dietary fiber’s role in digestion and constipation, we must first explain the difference between soluble and insoluble fiber.